FahadHussain95/fast_assignment/README.md

 Python Backend: Caching Service
-- A simple Python FastAPI service with a GET and POST request to save user input as JSON file and serve data with caching functionality
+- A simple Python FastAPI service with a
+- GET and POST request to save user input as
+- JSON file and serve data with caching functionality
+- alternately saving cached data into db table.

 📂 fast_assigment/
 │── 📂 backend/              # Main application code